The-Skas/Game-Engine/README.md

 system.

 ===Information===
+Controls:

-Cycle through the different particles by using the arrow keys:
+Left/Right Arrow Key: Cycle through the different particles.
+ESC: To quit.
+Mouse: (For the Mask Particle System).

           1. The first group of particles is a basic group which are set in a wander state.